madebymilly/react-qwixx-game/README.md

 - XX Show scores per color & total score
 - XX throw dice
 - XX add context for dice (no need for reducer & memo)
+- add StartForm
 - switch player turn
 - make last box clickable when: at least 5 boxes checked in same row.
 - make 'lock' clickable when: last item is checked.
 - add localStorage
+- end game when two rows are closed or one player has 4 penalties.